 The immunoengineering field is transforming cancer, autoimmunity, regeneration, and transplantation treatments by combining the diverse and complex fields of engineering and immunology.
 This symposium will highlight some of the latest advances in immunoengineering with a focus on translational aspects of the field.
-It is also a celebration of the Johns Hopkins Translational Immunoengineering Center renewal and its accomplishments.
+It is also a celebration of the Johns Hopkins Translational Immunoengineering Center’s accomplishments.

 Date and Time